On this page

 Why open source matters here

-This project is easier to trust if the architecture is visible.
+This project is easier to trust when the architecture is visible.

 • the Python MCP server